ocsf/ocsf-schema/README.md

-3. A device (Origin) creates events and sends them to an intermediate server (replay), which replays the events to a Forwarder server, which forwards the events to the Logger server.
+3. A device (Origin) creates events and sends them to an intermediate server (Relay), which relays the events to a Forwarder server, which forwards the events to the Logger server.
 For example, this is the case when data is generated on premises and forwarded to a cloud-based centralized logging system.

 ```mermaid
 graph TD